henrythemes/jekyll-bootstrap-theme/rnaseq/1511/index.md

 # RNAseq course
 Held in Uppsala at SLU Nov 23-25, 2015.
-For more detailed information regarding the location and topics that will be covered can be found in the schedule
+For more detailed information regarding the location and topics that will be covered can be found in the schedule.

 ## Important Links
 [Login procedure](login)